BL00DY-C0D3/Echo-VR-Server-on-Docker/README.md

 There are 2 methods you can install this.
 1. with the install.sh: This automatically does install everything needed, builds the container and configures everything needed to get the server running
-2. Building and setting everything ub by yourself
+2. Building and setting everything up by yourself.

 I will get into both methods.
-The install.sh Method is prefered
+The install.sh method is prefered

+**I will not provide the Echo-Folder that contains the binarys!
+You need to get it by yourself.**

 # First clone this repo
 ## Install git: